 - The age of the drivers.
 Younger drivers have less experience on the roads and are seen to pose more of a risk to insurers.
 Older, more experienced drivers have fewer accidents.

 - Gender.
-Women have fewer accidents than men so can expect to pay lower premiums.
+Women statistically have fewer accidents than men so can expect to pay lower premiums.

 - Your location.
 Insurers will take into account the number of vehicle thefts in your area, the amount of local traffic and the road conditions in your area.

 - Where the vehicle is kept.
-A securely garaged car will cost less to cover than a car that is left parked on the street overnight, as the garaged car is seen as being less likely to be stolen.
+A securely garaged car will cost less to cover than a car that is left parked on the street overnight, as the garaged car is regarded as less of a theft risk.

 Is commercial car insurance tax deductible?